shubhamkaushal765/TransformerQEC/README.md

 - The number of parallel executions is set to half of the available CPU cores for efficiency.
 - The `get_n_shots` function generates and stores data for multiple shots of a quantum error correction circuit in parallel, leveraging Ray for parallelism.
+- **Weighted Accuracy and F1 Score**: The `weighted_acc` method calculates the Weighted Accuracy and F1 Score based on a confusion matrix.
+Adjust the `weights` parameter for class weighting and the `thresh` parameter for thresholding probabilities.